yukimcampbell-cmyk/building-permit-analysis/README.md

 - Tableau: interactive dashboard and KPI development

 ## Dataset
-I used a REST API to retrieve the Building Permit dataset from Vancouver Open Data.
-This data includes information on building permit records from 2017-2026.
+I used the Vancouver Open Data REST API to programmatically retrieve the Building Permit dataset.
+The dataset contains building permit records from 2017–2026, including information on permit processing times, project values, property use, and geographic areas.

 ## A. Business Questions